amarbajric/csv-transform/README.md

                         The name or path of/to the output file.
-The output file will be saved in the same directory where the script was executed from if no path is given -c count, --count count
+The output file will be saved in the same directory where the script was executed from if no path is given -l limit, --limit limit
                         number of lines the program should process.
-Always starts from row zero to the specified count -cd column(s), --columndelete column(s)
+Always starts from row zero to the specified limit -d, --debug           Prints each transformed row to the CLI instead of writing it to a new file.
+Can be combined with '-l' or '--limit' to limit results in the CLI -cd column(s), --columndelete column(s)
                         Columns that should be deleted.
-Use the column names of the header and separate multiple entries with a comma (e.g. '-d ID,UnitID') -ct column(s), --columntransform column(s)
+Use the column names of the header and separate multiple entries with a comma.
+  -ct column(s), --columntransform column(s)
                         Converts a columns value into a specific value.
-Use the column name of the header (e.g. '-ct IsEventData:0->f,1->t;ValueStatus:0->f,1->t') Special
-                        expressions are supported.
+Use the column name of the header.
+Special expressions are supported.
 Check out the documentation for more information!
   -ca column(s), --columnadd column(s)
-                        Adds new columns with a given value to the file (e.g.
+                        Adds new columns with a given value to the file Special expressions are supported.
+Check out the documentation for more information!
-                        '-ca ColumnName:ColumnValue,AnotherColumnName:AnotherC
-                        olumnValue') Special expressions are supported.
-Check
-                        out the documentation for more information!
   -v, --version         show program's version number and exit
 ```